 There are no snake species native to Hawaii.
 The Hawaiian Islands are physically isolated, so no land snakes have reached it from other landmasses.
 Exceptions are invasive snakes like boas and corn snakes that people keep illegally as pets.
 Small numbers of sea snakes have been found around Hawaii, such as the yellow-bellied sea snake.

 To ensure that no snakes make it to the Hawaiian Islands, there are laws against keeping them.
 Shipments are searched for stowaways or illegal imports.
-But despite the officials’ best efforts, there are some Hawaiian snakes you can find.
+But, despite the officials’ best efforts, there are some Hawaiian snakes to be found.

 Are There Snakes in Hawaii?

 Some snakes live in Hawaii, but not many.
 The islands were originally devoid of any snakes.
 But in recent years, some species have been ‘accidentally’ introduced.

 However, there’s a big difference between the occasional snake turning up and a breeding population.
 Any snake found or caught is reported in the local news.

 When Hawaii first developed contact with the wider world, it gained a reputation as a paradise.
 This is, of course, based in part on the islands’ beautiful vegetation and climate.
 However, it is also based on the islands’ unique biodiversity.

 The animals in Hawaii coexisted for millions of years.
 Like the dodo, many of them had never been hunted by another animal.
 They didn’t recognize other animals as threats.
 This was the case for many animals in Hawaii, too.

 There are no indigenous snakes in Maui, or any of the other Hawaiian islands.
 The word ‘indigenous’ means native to a particular place.
 To meet that definition, a species has to live there comfortably adjusted to the local climate.
 This occurs after millions of years of evolution.